Fixing issues with incorrect MIME types of objects when uploading them to Object Storage

 If the issue persists

-If the above actions did not help solve the problem, create a request for technical support
+If the above actions did not help, create a support ticket

 - Bucket ID in Object Storage.

-- Output from the JS console of the browser with the error or HAR file.
+- Output from the JavaScript console of your browser with the error, or HAR file.